succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 ## Acknowledgements

+Special thanks to Kelvin Fichter for his invaluable contributions with thorough design reviews, technical guidance, and insightful feedback throughout the development process.

-Zach Obront, who worked on the first version of OP Succinct, prototyped a similar `MultiProof` dispute game implementation with OP Succinct as part of his work with the Ithaca team.
+Also, Zach Obront, who worked on the first version of OP Succinct, prototyped a similar `MultiProof` dispute game implementation with OP Succinct as part of his work with the Ithaca team.
 This fault proof implementation takes some inspiration from his multiproof work.